Course Outline

 Machine Translated

-That on the second day, the instructor wisely abandoned the original plan and placed more emphasis on discussions about the requirements and the problems we face in the project.
-Additionally, there was a focus on how the mentioned techniques can be practically applied in everyday life.
+That, on the second day, the instructor very wisely abandoned the planned agenda and placed more emphasis on discussions/conversations about requirements and the problems we have in the project, as well as how to practically apply the mentioned techniques in our daily lives.

 Beata Heba - Asseco Poland S.A.